DinkyC/Learning/README.md

 >
 > At the heart of it, I believe that Github is a great learning opportunity.
 >
-> Please feel free submit issues or pull requests or whatever it is
+> Please feel free to submit issues or pull requests or whatever it is
 > you wierdos do here on Github.
 >
 > I want to get inside your little coder mind.